Mindy Tsonas Choi

 Through years of searching, learning and healing, I’ve come to see how capitalist narratives co-opt and commodify belonging into something separate, individual and external - which can be lost or gained, bought and sold.

-It has also been through my ongoing process of reclaiming my lost Korean heritage, that I have learned about the cultural idea of Jeong (a word we do not have an equivalent for in English and most western perspectives), which means something akin to a broadly unified and anchoring collective kinship, care, good-will and shared struggle connecting all Koreans.
+It has also been through my ongoing process of reclaiming my lost Korean heritage, that I have learned about the cultural idea of Jeong (a word we do not have an equivalent for in most western perspectives), which means something akin to a broadly unified and anchoring collective kinship, care, good-will and shared struggle connecting all Koreans.

 Finding my way back to belonging with myself and other beings, I realize is not a single destination as much as it is a reorientation, a radical act, a lifelong practice, and a wild mystical calling.